 Currently, these degrees are the ones which produce the most entrepreneurs (if someone actually goes to university!).
 Contrary to popular belief, the majority of the millionaires in the UK did actually go to university.

 5. Avoid slating successful people

 It’s really damaging for us to criticise people who are successful or maybe famous people who have tried something new and failed.
-If children think that being successful and making mistakes are not good things, they’ll shy aways from being enterprising, trying new things and pushing the boundaries of their abilities.
+If children think that being successful and making mistakes are not good things, they’ll shy away from being enterprising, trying new things and pushing the boundaries of their abilities.

 6. Don’t make it political

 Politics in the UK and around the world is incredibly complex.
 The fact is that whatever type of government is in power, being enterprising is always going to important.
 Lining up excuses or reasons for why someone can’t be successful because of certain policies will create unnecessary negativity about something we can do very little about.